gooy/aurelia-animator-velocity/README.md

 # aurelia-animator-velocity

-An implementation of the abstract Animator interface from templating which enables animations using [velocity](http://velocityjs.org).
+A collection of some common decorators for javascriptations using [velocity](http://velocityjs.org).

 ## Installation